 The most common specimens at Offerton are ferns and there are a number of different species to be found.
 The beds can also be packed full of tree roots and trunks, but also keep an eye open for insects.
 However, these are very uncommon.

 There are two main cliff sections at Offerton.
 The first is a tall scree slope with exposures at the top and base.
 The second is an indented cliff section along the bed of the stream, which contains a little scree.
 At the top of the tall scree slope to the left of the site, and also at the base exposed when water levels are low, there are lots of well-preserved plants, especially ferns.
 These tend to be a yellow/brown colour and are mostly complete.
 The section main cliff section contains black/dark shales, containing mainly broken plants.
 Huge fossil trunks and roots dominate much of these beds and a few nice specimens can be collected from here.

-The shales and siltstones here are from the Langsettian Substage (previously Westphalian A Series) of the Upper Carboniferous (Pennsylvanian).
+The shales and siltstones here are from the Westphalian Stage, Langsettian Substage of the Silesian (Upper Carboniferous).
 The rocks are from the Pennines Coal Measures Group.

 The site is just on the border of the Lancashire coal fields and the Cheshire Sandstones.
 At the river, you should also be able to see the Glacial Pebble Beds.

 Common sense when collecting at all locations should always be used.
 Be careful of falling rocks from the stream banks.
 During winter, river levels can be quite high, so keep young children away from the water.